Steve Hawes

 Steven Sherburne Hawes (born May 26, 1950) is an American former basketball player.

 Hawes played high school basketball at Mercer Island High School.

 A 6'9" center from the University of Washington, Hawes played ten seasons (1974–84) in the National Basketball Association as a member of the Houston Rockets, Portland Trail Blazers, Atlanta Hawks, and Seattle SuperSonics.
 He scored 5,768 career points and grabbed 4,272 career rebounds.

 Hawes was voted on to the Washington's All-Century basketball team which was selected by a fan vote in 2002.

-Hawes's nephew, Spencer Hawes, was selected by the Sacramento Kings in the 2007 NBA Draft.
+Hawes's nephew, Spencer Hawes, was selected by the Sacramento Kings in the 2007 NBA draft and also played 10 years in the NBA.